B0XEY/Enchant-GUI/README.md

 # Enchant-GUI
-The easyer way to enchant items!
+The easier way to enchant items!

 Needed
  -Skript